azhurb/RoboND-DeepLearning-Project/writeup.md

 batch_size = 128 # Bigger - better, but there is a memory limitation
 num_epochs = 20 # It seems that the model stops to learn after this value
 ```
-Usually hyperparameters are chosen empirically and then adjusted depending on the results.
+Usually, hyperparameters are chosen empirically and then adjusted depending on the results.
 The number of epochs chosen so as to ensure that the training will no longer be produced.
 The size of the batch is the highest possible for this server to fit the memory.
 The learning rate was initially chosen as 0.01 and he showed himself well for achieving the goal.